based-ghost/react-functional-select/README.md

 <strong>Key features:</strong>

 - Fully-featured package that is truly lightweight: <8 KB (gzipped)!
+- Offers nearly all customization features found in [`react-select`](https://github.com/JedWatson/react-select), in a modern, functional design (inspired by react-select, you will find much of the API similar)
 - Extensible styling API with [`styled-components`](https://github.com/styled-components/styled-components)
 - Opt-in properties to make the component fully accessible
 - Effortlessly scroll, filter, and key through datasets numbering in the tens of thousands via [`react-window`](https://github.com/bvaughn/react-window) + performance-first code.
 [See in memory load tests from 100 to 50,000 options here!](https://based-ghost.github.io/react-functional-select/?path=/story/react-functional-select--windowing)